 The ensuing story is wonderfully implausible.
 Back in 1915, our adventurers are told by Mr Carter, a senior figure in the security services, ‘a certain document came into being.
 It was the draft of a secret agreement – treaty – call it what you like.’
 A copy of this document went missing and, now that circumstances have changed, it’s political dynamite, because it ‘implicates a number of our statesmen whom we cannot afford to have discredited in any way at the present moment’.
 Should it become public, it could bring down the government.

-And the result of that might well be the coming to power of the Labour Party.
+And the result of such a development might well be the coming to power of the Labour Party.
 That’s the best outcome, though, Carter warns them grimly: ‘a Labour government at this juncture would, in my opinion, be a grave disability for British trade, but that is a mere nothing to the real danger.’
 Because the country is teetering on a precipice: